openshift-cs/rosaworkshop/OSD3.11/8-logging.md

 pod/ostoy-microservice-86b4c6f559-p594d
 ```

 So the pod name in this case is **ostoy-frontend-679cb85695-5cn7x**.

+#### 4. Retrieve the logs from the pod
-Then run `oc logs ostoy-frontend-679cb85695-5cn7x` and you should see your messages:
+Run `oc logs ostoy-frontend-679cb85695-5cn7x` and you should see your messages:

 ```
 [okashi@ok-vm ostoy]# oc logs ostoy-frontend-679cb85695-5cn7x